 - Learn how to think differently for new solutions;

-- Engage with facilitators who have worked with 1,000’s of participants across a variety of industries including aviation, manufacturing, retail, construction to name a few.
+- Engage with facilitators who have worked with thousands of participants across the aviation industry.

 Recognition of Training